The Third Thirty:

 How To Get Involved

-Our next cohort will meet every Thursday, 10am-noon, beginning January 16 through March 5 at the Olympia Senior Center in downtown Olympia.
+If you'd like to help gather stories, our next oral history cohort will meet every Thursday, 10am-noon, beginning January 16 through March 5 at the Olympia Senior Center in downtown Olympia.
 Cost is $98 general/$92 members.
 To register, contact Senior Services at 360.586.6181.
 You do not need to be a senior to enroll.

 Click here for the Lifelong Learning listing on Senior Services website.